‘Bachelor’ Spoilers: Colton Tells One Lady He’s ‘Falling In Love With You Too’ During Episode 8 Hometown

 As The Inquisitr has shared previously, Colton has expressed some worry over the fact that he is falling for more than one woman.
 Bachelorettes like Cassie Randolph and Caelynn Miller-Keyes have been obvious frontrunners, but it looks as if Tayshia shouldn’t be discounted either.

-After part of their date together, The Bachelor spoilers tease that Colton will thank Tayshia for pushing him outside his comfort zone and he mentions how he’s glad he can trust her.
-Adams will talk about how Underwood brings out a different side of her that he loves and she says she’s falling in love with him.
+After part of their date together, The Bachelor spoilers tease that Colton will thank Tayshia for pushing him outside of his comfort zone.
+He mentions that he’s glad he can trust her.
+Adams will talk about how Underwood brings out a different side of her that she loves, and she says she’s falling in love with him.

-In response, Colton tells Tayshia that after their time in Denver, he realized that he was falling in love with her too.
+In response, Colton tells Tayshia that after their time in Denver, he realized that he was falling in love with her, too.
 After that, Adams notes that she’s glad Underwood is feeling that kind of confidence, especially heading into the evening portion of the date.

 When it comes to hometowns, we're screaming louder than @colton when he jumps out of that plane. #TheBachelor pic.twitter.com/ZmN7CkgHLa